XplaiNLP/xplainlp.github.io/content/publication/Automatic-Generation-ClaimReview/index.md

 ---
 title: 'Towards a Novel Benchmark for Automatic Generation of ClaimReview Markup'
-subtitle: "Vinicius Woloszyn, Eduardo G. Cortes, Rafael Amantea, Vera Schmitt, Dante A. C. Barone, and Sebastian Möller (2021).
+subtitle: "Vinicius Woloszyn, Eduardo G. Cortes, Rafael Amantea, Vera Schmitt, Dante A. C. Barone, and Sebastian Möller.
 In Proceedings of the 13th ACM Web Science Conference 2021 (WebSci '21)."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here